carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 ### Confusion Matrix

-The confusion matrix is a very direct and informative tool for understanding your model's performance, by offering a detailed map of your model's behavior in detail.
+The confusion matrix is another direct and informative tool for understanding your model's performance, by offering an intuitive visualization of your model's behavior in detail.
 It is a table that compares your model's predictions against the true labels.
 The **rows typically represent the actual classes, while the columns show the predicted classes**.
 Each cell contains the count of instances that fall into that particular combination of true and predicted labels.
 Perfect predictions would result in all counts appearing along the diagonal of the matrix, with zeros everywhere else.

-Some of the insights from a confusion matrix include:
-- Observe which classes your model handles well and which ones it struggles with.
-- Observe confusion patterns between classes.
-By examining the off-diagonal cells, you can identify systematic errors your model makes.
-For example, perhaps your sentiment classifier consistently confuses neutral statements with positive ones, but rarely mistakes neutral for negative.
-- Detect Bias, for example by exposing a tendency to over-predict certain classes while ignoring others.
-- Detect class imbalance.
-Even if your overall accuracy seems high, the confusion matrix might reveal that your model achieves this by simply predicting the majority class most of the time.

 ```python
 from sklearn.metrics import ConfusionMatrixDisplay